mahsankhaan/dockerize-with-ibm/README.md

 __Client :__
 Once Docker is initialized on the client's platform they have the power of three simple commands to control the complete development life cycle.

-__Docker build__
+ 1. Docker build:
  This will help us to execute the steps of how our application will execute, bypassing Dockerfile.
 The final result through this command will be a newly created image(instructions for creating a Docker container)
+ 1. Docker pull:
+ The image is already available on some registry, and you just need to pull that image on the local machine.
+ 1. Docker run:
+ Once the image is available on the local machine we can run the image as a container using the run command and can create as many containers of that image as
+ required.

 What are containers?
 Actually, containers are running an instance of an image.

-__Docker pull:__
-The image is already available on some registry, and you just need to pull that image on the local machine.

 IBM Container Registry & Docker together
 What is registry ?
 A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use.

-__Docker run:__
-Once the image is available on the local machine we can run the image as a container using the run command and can create as many containers of that image as required.

 ## 4. Demo
 ### Pre-requisites: